 In numerology of the time period, seven was considered a pure and holy number, one associated with completeness.
 By referring to Rome as 666, Christians may have been saying the empire could never be complete or whole.

 The Number Is Tied To The Idolatry Of Money

 One of the first references to 666 in the Bible comes in 1 Kings, where it's written, "Now the weight of gold that came to Solomon in one year was six hundred threescore and six talents of gold."

-After associating he Number of the Beast with currency, the Bible goes on to associate gold with a number of nefarious or immoral things, such as idolatry and hubris.
-As per this theory, money is the physical manifestation of the Number of the Beast, and is, therefore, the Mark of the Beast.
+After associating the Number of the Beast with currency, the Bible goes on to associate gold with a number of nefarious or immoral things, such as idolatry and hubris.
+As per this theory, money is the physical manifestation of the Number of the Beast, and is therefore the Mark of the Beast.